 Today's Durham is home to nationally known restaurants and down-home barbecue shacks, to cutting-edge teaching and research and some of the South's first post-war industrial areas.
 It's an historic center of black-owned financial firms, and the incubator for everything from high-tech startups to interesting and eclectic shopping.

-You'll see both the passion for Durham and the opportunities the city can improve in the blog comments, from the 1,000 unique readers most weekdays and almost 12,000 per month who come to Bull City Rising to stay connected to what's happening.
+You'll see both the passion for Durham and the opportunities the city can improve in the blog comments, from the local readers who come to Bull City Rising to stay connected to what's happening.

 Contributing to BCR

-Many of the fifteen-plus stories at BCR each week are original reporting.
-Some come from the corners and pockets of government records, or from the happenings at public meetings.
+About_bcr7 Many of the stories at BCR each week are original reporting.
+Some come from the corners and pockets of government records, or from the happenings at public meetings, or as recaps and analyses of stories picked up by the local press.

 A good number of other stories come from you, our readers.
 Know of a new business coming to town, or a business closing?
 Heard an interesting rumor or report you'd like to know more about?
 Is your group holding a Durham-oriented event?